4 ways to better manage your money now so you can maximize your pension later

 (Reading time: 3:30)

-As an education member, you’re one of the fortunate group of Canadians with a defined benefit pension plan in place.
+As an education member, you’re one of the fortunate groups of Canadians with a defined benefit pension plan in place.

-If you’re a part of the ‘unsure’ 47% (or even the confident 53%)—there is always room to take better control of your finances to ensure peace of mind at every stage of your life.
+Regardless of where you fall on the pension income debate, there is always room to take better control of your finances now to ensure peace of mind later in life.

 If you’re early in your career, perhaps you want to pay down debt and switch from renting to owning a home.
 If you’ve been working in education for a while now, maybe you’re looking to pay your home off sooner, save for your children’s post-secondary education, or take advantage of a deferred salary (‘X over Y’) leave.
 If you’re retired, then perhaps you’re looking for ways to make your pension income work harder for you.

-No matter where you are on the timeline of your professional life, one thing is for certain… time and tide waits for no one.
-Setting financial goals for the journey between now, retirement—and beyond—will ensure you are prepared to pay for every minor and/or major life event along the way.
+No matter where you are on the timeline of your professional life, one thing is for certain; time and retirement wait for no one.
+Setting financial goals now will ensure you are prepared to pay for every minor or major life change and event along the way.